|About Symptoms Diagnosis Treatment|

-Feline hypertrophic cardiomyopathy (HCM) is the most common heart disease seen in cats and as the name would suggest, the main feature of HCM is an excessive thickening of the left ventricular wall, papillary muscles, and septum.
+Feline hypertrophic cardiomyopathy (HCM) is the most common heart disease in cats and as the name would suggest, the main feature of HCM is an excessive thickening of the left ventricular wall, papillary muscles, and septum.
 Cardio=heart, myopathy=muscle disease and hypertrophic=thickened.
-The heart is a four-chambered pump which is divided into left and right sides, each side has two chambers, a ventricle, and atrium.
-The ventricles serve as pumping chambers and the atria as receiving chambers.
+The heart is a pump with four chambers, two on the left and two on the right.
+Each side has two chambers, a ventricle, and atrium, the ventricles serve as pumping chambers and the atria as receiving chambers.

 The right atrium receives deoxygenated blood from the body which is pumped into the right ventricle.
 From here, the blood is pumped into the lungs where it is oxygenated.
 The left atrium receives the oxygenated blood, pumping it into the left ventricle, from here, the blood is pumped into the rest of the body.